Limited Offer: Early Black Friday Deal

 Manage Your Emotions

-You must manage your emotions even when you hit the best shot of your life.
+As a golfer, you must manage your emotions even when you hit the best shot of your life.
 Have you ever heard stories about amateur golfers who made a hole in one and then had an 8 on the next hole.

 This is a classic example of not being able to manage emotions.